Mortgage Life Loan

 The lending organization (called lender or creditor) will then set the amount of the loan according to the following 3 criteria:

-The creditor may refuse the loan if, for example, he considers that the property may lose its value.
+The creditor may refuse the loan if he believes, for example, that the property may lose its value.

-If the application is accepted, the total amount of the loan does not correspond to the value of the collateral, but only to a part.
+If the application is accepted, the total amount of the loan does not correspond to the value of the asset provided as security, but only to a part.
 In general, the loan granted varies between 15% and 75% of the value of the property.

 Warning

-The lender is free to set its rate, and they are quite high in general.
+The lender is free to set his rate, and they are quite high in general.

-However, the annual percentage rate of charge may not be higher than rate of wear over a period of 10 years.
+However, the annual percentage rate of charge may not exceed wear rate over a period of 10 years.
 There are 3 rates of wear and tear depending on the amount of the loan:

-The amount of the periodic interest payments must be specified at the outset.
-You must repay these maturities during the term of the loan.
+The amount of periodic interest payments must be specified at the outset.
+You must repay these installments during the term of the loan.

 FYI

-It is recommended that the total amount due for a life mortgage be compared with that of a conventional consumer credit for the same borrowed capital.
+It is recommended to compare the total amount due for a life mortgage loan with that of a conventional consumer credit for the same borrowed capital.

 Mandatory information